 Do Macintosh clients need to opt-out?

-No, this will only affect Windows clients.
-For available updates for the Macintosh platform, check the following places: Mac OS X - Software Updates in the System Preferences.
-Mac OS 9 - Software Updates in the Control Panels.
+No, WSUS only applies to Windows computers.
+However, Macs may be patched (and rebooted) by LANDESK updates.
+For available updates for the Macintosh platform, check the following places: Mac OS X - Software Updates under the Apple Menu.